kentakins/hula.atom/README.md

-# hula theme
+# Hula Theme

-Syntax theme for seti-ui in Atom.
+Syntax theme for One Dark in Atom.

 Based on monokai-seti